ppericard/virtual-life-ai/SETUP.md

-# VirtualLife Project Setup
+# VirtualLife Project Setup (Simplified)

 This document provides instructions for setting up the development environment for the VirtualLife project and outlines the project's dependencies and requirements.
+This project is designed to be implemented by an AI agent, which necessitates strict adherence to testing and documentation standards.

 ## Development Environment Setup